-In an effort to reduce the amount of gang-related crime throughout the City of Fresno, the initiative incorporates five core components - Prevention, Intervention, Suppression, Rehabilitation, and Economic Development.
+In an effort to reduce the amount of gang-related crime throughout the City of Fresno, the initiative incorporates the following violence reduction strategies and core components - Prevention, Intervention, Suppression, Rehabilitation, and Economic Development.

 Prevent youth crime, violence, and gang involvement while developing a positive relationship between law enforcement officials, school officials, families, and young people to create safer communities

 The initiative is comprised of three bodies: The MGPI Staff, Advisory Board and the Service Providers:

 - MGPI Staff primary objective is to facilitate eligible participant’s direct services recommended by independent needs assessment contractors to existing local community agencies that focus on: prevention, intervention, suppression, rehabilitation, and economic development.
 This coordinated approach through grassroots organizing and public/private partnerships, will allow the Initiative to reinforce local best practices.

 - Advisory Board includes representatives from local law enforcement, juvenile & adult criminal justice system, education, health, and social services entities.
 The Advisory Board evaluates emerging trends that address the gang population, facilitate interagency collaboration, troubleshooting, and assist where possible in the progression of the MGPI program, including a review of future and potential resource opportunities.

 - Service Providers include social services providers, community-based organizations and faith-based organizations who provide direct services to MGPI participants and their families.

 A variety of state and private foundation grants and violence reduction projects are administered and supported by MGPI.
 Projects include community outreach and engagement efforts as follows:

 - Night Walks: faith based organizations conducting community outreach in specified parts of the city with high concentration of gang incidents and crimes.